jshawl/peanut-butter-and-jelly/08-single-page-web-apps/sequelize/readme.md

 ### Why not MongoDB?

+^^ I recommend framing this a little more as well: "Typically Node apps use a NoSQL database, like mongodb"

 Because Mongo isn't a relational database.
 It stores data as big blobs of JSON.
 That's useful if you want to mostly store huge chunks of data -- documents, images, and so on -- but we're much more concerned with small bits of data that we want to be able to relate to each other: Artists and Songs, Posts and Comments, and so on.

 Doing that is a sonic pain in Mongo.
-The general consensus among developers is that Mongo should be avoided.
+The general consensus among developers is that Mongo is best used for non-relational data.

 Sequelize uses **Postgres** -- what we've been using -- which is really nice because it's familiar and we can still poke around in the database using `psql`.